Publications

 Abstract:This paper studies the long-run mortality effects of in-utero and early-life economic conditions.
 We examine how local economic conditions experienced in the Great Depression, proxied by county level banking deposits during in-utero and first years of life, can influence old-age longevity.
 We find that a one-standard-deviation rise in per capita bank deposits is associated with an approximately 1.7 months increase in longevity at old age.
 The effects are robust across a wide array of specification checks.
 Additional analyses comparing state-level versus county-level economic measures provide insight on the importance of controlling for local-level confounders and exploiting more granular measures in exploring the relationship between early-life conditions and later-life mortality.

-2. Discrimination in Science: Wage Gap between US and Foreign-Born Land Grant Scientists with Jeremy Foltz (R&R at American Journal of Agricultural Economics (AJAE))
+2. Discrimination in Science: Wage Gap between US and Foreign-Born Land Grant Scientists with Jeremy Foltz (Conditional Acceptance at American Journal of Agricultural Economics (AJAE))

 Abstract: The dominance of the US innovation and academic system relies heavily on foreign-born labor for its success.
 Recent literature has shown evidence of wage gaps in academia based on gender and race; however, little is known about whether a wage gap might exist for foreignborn faculty.
 This paper studies the wage gap between the US and foreign-born agricultural and life science faculty at 52 US Land Grant Universities (LGU) using a survey of over 1,400 scientists conducted in 2005 and 2015.
 We develop a framework to categorize the sources of a potential wage gap into testable categories that capture direct discrimination as well as indirect (systemic) discrimination.
 We find that among the tenure-track faculty, foreign-born earn about 4% or $5,200 lower annual wages even though, on average, foreign-born scientists work more hours per week and produce about 52% more journal articles than US-born scientists.
 The estimated wage gap is robust to a range of alternative empirical specifications.
 The decomposition analysis suggests that about one-third of the wage gap is due to direct discrimination, and about two-thirds is due to various types of systemic discrimination.
 Using our framework, we then rule in and rule out some important types of systemic discrimination.
 Estimates from this paper are crucial for understanding potential policies that could improve diversity, equity, and inclusion in US academia.

-1. The Effect of Early Life Exposures to the Green Revolution on later life Aging Outcomes: Evidence from the Largest Aging Data with Lauren Schmitz, Valentina Duque, Jinkook Lee, Hunter Green, (presented at APPAM)
+1. Effect of Early Life Exposure to the Green Revolution on Aging Outcomes in India with Lauren Schmitz, Valentina Duque, Jinkook Lee, Hunter Green, (presented at APPAM)

 2. Does Broadband Technology Affect Social Security Applications?

-(Competitive grant from Retirement and Disability Research Center (RDRC) Center for Financial Security (CFS), Social Security Administration (SSA))
+(Competitive grant from Retirement and Disability Research Center (RDRC) Center for Financial Security (CFS), Social Security Administration (SSA), Podcast Interview))

 Abstract: One of the key focal reseach area of SSA is to understand the structural barriers for the Social Security Disability Insurance (SSDI) in the US.
 It is, however, unclear whether high-speed interent (braodband) technologies affect an individual's likelihood of receiving Social Security Disability Insurance (SSDI).
 This paper evaluates whether availability of broadband affects the enrollment in SSDI among the older adults.
 I leverage the quasi-experimental staggered rollout of high-speed broadband, combined with restricted individual panel data of the Health and Retirement Study (HRS), and exploit spatial, temporal, and individual variations in broadband availability.
 Employing the advanced difference-in-differences (DID) estimator to capture the dynamic treatment effect, I find an increase in the probability of receiving SSDI following the introduction of high-speed broadband.
 Heterogeneity analysis suggests benefits for rural areas.
 The estimates from this paper are crucial to prioritize the resources for the low broadband regions and households without access to sufficient broadband connections.